-(5) The average base salary for the purpose of Clause 24.1(a)(1) through Clause 24.1(a)(4) is the employee's average base salary for the twenty-six (26) weeks preceding the maternity or parental leave.
+(5) The average base salary for the purpose of Clause 24.2(a)(1) through Clause 24.2(a)(4) is the employee's average base salary for the twenty-six (26) weeks preceding the maternity or parental leave.
 If the employee has been on unpaid leave for part of the preceding twenty-six (26) weeks, then up to four (4) weeks of that unpaid leave will be subtracted from the twenty-six (26) weeks for the purpose of calculating the average base salary.

 (6) The employee shall have to furnish proof of adoption.
-Where both parents are College employees, the employees will decide which of them will apply for the leave.